|LGV Cat C+E Driver (aka: Class 1 HGV Driver)

 A large good vehicle (LGV) commonly referred to as a heavy goods vehicle (HGV) driver, is someone who is qualified to operate a truck or lorry over 3,500kg.
 The main responsibility of LGV drivers is transporting goods from a supplier to the customer or client.

-Haulage and logistics is the fifth largest industry employing people in the UK; this means there are plenty of opportunities out there for qualified Cat C+E LGV drivers.
+Haulage and logistics is a large industry employing people all over the UK; this means there are plenty of opportunities out there for qualified Cat C+E LGV drivers.
 There are also companies based all over the country, so you won’t have to move to find work if you don’t wish to.

 Lorry driving is a great career to jump into if you have just left education, have been made redundant in another industry, or are looking to try something new.
 Although there are strict steps you must take to become a certified Cat C+E LGV (class 1 HGV) driver, if you’re determined it can be done in less than a month.
 There are also licence application fees you have to pay, which are all outlined below.

 To guide you through the licence process, you will find plenty of specialist companies who provide the full service.
 For a fee, they will do all the administration, book your tests and help get your first job as a Cat C+E LGV driver.
 But before you hand over your money, think about the pros of paying someone to do the legwork to get your licence, versus saving that money and doing it yourself.
 If you decide to do it yourself, all of the information you need is on the Driver and Vehicle Licensing Agency (DVLA) website, and explained below.